BY BARBARA LEONARD

 Though not the attorney on record in case against Chevron in Lago Agrio, Ecuador, Bruce Kaplan with Friedman Kaplan said Donziger is the lead American attorney helping a group of Ecuadorian nonprofits sue Chevron for alleged environmental contamination from oil drilling.

-Chevron has filed several subpoenas all over the country to obtain evidence proving that the trial it faces in
+Chevron has filed several subpoenas all over the country to obtain evidence proving that the trial it faces in Ecuador is tainted by misconduct.

-Judge Kaplan said Donziger's behavior in
+Judge Kaplan said Donziger's behavior in Ecuador "goes far beyond the role that lawyers customarily play."

 Citing footage from the 2009 documentary "Crude" in which Donziger stars, Judge Kaplan said Donziger is fighting a political battle, calls himself a field general and likens himself to Fidel Castro.